KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 could get wand of **resist energy**
 get wards to help identify
 in mean time will get us quarters at the palace
-`Guros` is worried about us going anywhere without him
+`Gurrus` is worried about us going anywhere without him
 `Belsaran` and `Faleor` walk back, `Pylia` flies
 `Pylia` arrives back, tries to get in through window, gets talon stuck
 `Z` looking from other side of window